 Considering this, it is no surprise that data warehouses are an invaluable part of over 70% of businesses.
 With businesses now dealing with terabytes and petabytes of data, traditional reporting techniques with OLTP systems are no longer sufficient, and this is where the need for data warehouses arises.

-If your organization is planning to build a data warehouse, you must understand what is ETL (Extract, Transform, and Load) is and how it works.
+If your organization is planning to build a data warehouse, you must understand what ETL (Extract, Transform, and Load) is and how the ETL layer in a data warehouse works.
 Continue reading to learn more about one of the building blocks of any ETL data warehouse.

 The data warehouse architecture consists of multiple tiers, or layers, that the data passes through.
 Your data resides in various source systems, like web and cloud apps, databases, legacy systems, and more.
 From these source systems, you gather and transform your data in a staging database and move it into your data warehouse for reporting and analyses.
 This is the high-level view of how data flows within a data warehouse architecture.